pypa/pipx/docs/examples.md

 After running the above commands, you will be able to import and use the `requests` and `pendulum` packages inside a `ptpython` repl.

-Equivalently, the extra packages can be listed in a text file (e.g. `useful-packages.txt`) with one on each line,
+Equivalently, the extra packages can be listed in a text file (e.g. `useful-packages.txt`) with one on each line (comments ignored):

 ```
 # Additional packages